-Exhibit No. Description 3.1 Articles of Incorporation (incorporated by reference to Exhibit 3.1 to Amendment No. 1 to the Registrant's Form 8-A filed December 27, 1999, File No. 0-24047) 3.2 Articles of Amendment, dated October 8, 2003 (incorporated by reference to Exhibit 3.2 to the Registrant's Quarterly Report on Form 10-Q for the Quarter ended September 30, 2003, File No. 0-24047) 3.3 Articles Supplementary, dated November 16, 1999 (incorporated by reference to Exhibit 3.3 to the Registrant's Current Report on Form 8-K filed December 8, 1999, File No. 0-24047) 3.4 By-Laws (incorporated by reference to Exhibit 3.4 to the Registrant's Quarterly Report on Form 10-Q for the Quarter ended September 30, 2003, File No. 0-24047) 4.1 Description of Registrant's Securities (incorporated by reference to "Description of Common Stock" set 10.1 forth in Amendment No. 1 to the Registrant's Form 8 A filed December 27, 1999, File No. 0 24047) 10.1 Glen Burnie Bancorp Director Stock Purchase Plan (incorporated by reference to Exhibit 99.1 to Post- 10.2 Effective Amendment No. 1 to the Registrant's Registration Statement on Form S-8, File No.33-62280) The Bank of Glen Burnie Employee Stock Purchase Plan (incorporated by reference to Exhibit 99.1 to 10.2 Post-Effective Amendment No. 1 to the Registrant's Registration Statement on Form S-8, File No. 333-46943) 10.3 Amended and Restated Change-in-Control Severance Plan (incorporated by reference to Exhibit 10.3 to 10.0 the Registrant's Annual Report on Form 10-K for the Fiscal Year Ended December 31, 2001, File No. 0-24047) 10.4 The Bank of Glen Burnie Executive and Director Deferred Compensation Plan (incorporated by reference to Exhibit 10.4 to the Registrant's Annual Report on Form 10-K for the Fiscal Year Ended December 31, 1999, File No. 0-24047) 21 Subsidiary of the Registrant (incorporated by reference to Exhibit 21 to the Registrant's Annual Report on Form 10-K for the Fiscal Year Ended December 31, 2001, File No. 0-24047) 23.1 Consent of UHY LLP, Certified Public Accountants (filed herewith) 31.1 Rule 15d-14(a) Certification by the Principal Executive Officer (filed herewith) 31.2 Rule 15d-14(a) Certification by the Principal Accounting Officer (filed herewith) 32 Certification by the Principal Executive Officer and Principal Accounting Officer of the periodic 97 financial reports, required by Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) Executive Compensation Recovery Policy (filed herewith) 97 101.INS Inline XBRL Instance Document (filed herewith) 101.INS 101.SCH Inline XBRL Taxonomy Extension Schema Document (filed herewith) 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document (filed herewith) 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document (filed herewith) 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document (filed herewith) 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document (filed herewith) 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101) - '
+Exhibit No. Description 3.1 Articles of Incorporation (incorporated by reference to Exhibit 3.1 to Amendment No. 1 to the Registrant's Form 8-A filed December 27, 1999, File No. 0-24047) 3.2 Articles of Amendment, dated October 8, 2003 (incorporated by reference to Exhibit 3.2 to the Registrant's Quarterly Report on Form 10-Q for the Quarter ended September 30, 2003, File No. 0-24047) 3.3 Articles Supplementary, dated November 16, 1999 (incorporated by reference to Exhibit 3.3 to the Registrant's Current Report on Form 8-K filed December 8, 1999, File No. 0-24047) 3.4 By-Laws (incorporated by reference to Exhibit 3.4 to the Registrant's Quarterly Report on Form 10-Q for the Quarter ended September 30, 2003, File No. 0-24047) 4.1 Description of Registrant's Securities (incorporated by reference to "Description of Common Stock" set forth in Amendment No. 1 to the Registrant's Form 8 A filed December 27, 1999, File No. 0 24047) 10.1 Glen Burnie Bancorp Director Stock Purchase Plan (incorporated by reference to Exhibit 99.1 to Post- Effective Amendment No. 1 to the Registrant's Registration Statement on Form S-8, File No.33-62280) 10.2 The Bank of Glen Burnie Employee Stock Purchase Plan (incorporated by reference to Exhibit 99.1 to Post-Effective Amendment No. 1 to the Registrant's Registration Statement on Form S-8, File No. 333-46943) 10.3 Amended and Restated Change-in-Control Severance Plan (incorporated by reference to Exhibit 10.3 to the Registrant's Annual Report on Form 10-K for the Fiscal Year Ended December 31, 2001, File No. 0-24047) 10.4 The Bank of Glen Burnie Executive and Director Deferred Compensation Plan (incorporated by reference to Exhibit 10.4 to the Registrant's Annual Report on Form 10-K for the Fiscal Year Ended December 31, 1999, File No. 0-24047) 19 Glen Burnie Bancorp Insider Trading and Confidentiality Policy (filed herewith) 21 Subsidiary of the Registrant (incorporated by reference to Exhibit 21 to the Registrant's Annual Report on Form 10-K for the Fiscal Year Ended December 31, 2001, File No. 0-24047) 23.1 Consent of UHY LLP, Certified Public Accountants (filed herewith) 31.1 Rule 15d-14(a) Certification by the Principal Executive Officer (filed herewith) 31.2 Rule 15d-14(a) Certification by the Principal Accounting Officer (filed herewith) 32 Certification by the Principal Executive Officer and Principal Accounting Officer of the periodic financial reports, required by Section 906 of the Sarbanes-Oxley Act of 2002 (furnished herewith) 97 Executive Compensation Recovery Policy (incorporated by reference to Exhibit 97 to the Registrant's Annual Report on Form 10-K for the Fiscal Year Ended December 31, 2023, File No. 0-24047) 101.INS Inline XBRL Instance Document (filed herewith) 101.SCH Inline XBRL Taxonomy Extension Schema Document (filed herewith) 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document (filed herewith) 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document (filed herewith) 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document (filed herewith) 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document (filed herewith) 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)